tphan022/rshell/README.md

 The AND connector is similar to the OR connector, but will run the second command only when the first one **succeeds**.

+    echo hello && echo world
+    meow && echo woof

+In this case the shell would output `hello world` while the second part will throw an error code and not echo woof since the first instance failed.

 The semicolon will run the next command regardless of whether the first once succeeded or not.

+    ls; pwd
+    meow; pwd

+In both instances, pwd would run, since it ignores the successfulness of the first argument.

 Anything that appears after a # will be considered a comment, meaning `echo ILIKEPIZZA; # echo ILIKEPIE` will echo ILIKEPIZZA but will not echo ILIKEPIE because everything after # is ignored by the shell.